ARISTOTLE

 1. The good life is one in which a human being achieves the best good

-2. A human being who achieves this good is a good human being
+2. A human being who achieves the best good is a good human being

 3. A good human being is one who performs the human function well